Sensing Theorems for Unsupervised Learning in Linear Inverse Problems: Proofs Preliminaries

 is $r$, and let $\bdim{S_r} = k_r$.
 For each $\alpha\in\R{t}$ define $G_{\alpha}(z)=G_0+\sum_{i=1}^{t}\alpha_i G_i(z)=G_0 + \Phi_z\alpha $.
 If for all integers $r\geq 0$ we have that $r > k_r$, then $G_{\alpha}^{-1}(0)$ is empty for almost every $\alpha\in \R{t}$. \end{lemma}

 The proof of this result follows standard covering arguments and may be sketched as follows.
 From the dimensionality assumption, the set $S_r$ can be essentially covered by $\mathcal{O}(\epsilon^{-k_r})$ $\epsilon$-balls.
-Furthermore, for any $z \in S_r$, the probability (measured with respect to $\alpha \in \R{t}$) that $G_{\alpha}(z)$ maps to the neighborhood of $0$ scales as $\epsilon^r$.
+Furthermore, for any $z \in S_r$, the probability (measured w.r.t. $\alpha \in \R{t}$) that $G_{\alpha}(z)$ maps to the neighborhood of $0$ scales as $\epsilon^r$.
 Hence the probability of this happening for any of the points in the cover scales as $\epsilon^{r-k_r}$.
 If we take $r> k_r$ then the probability of such an event tends to zero as we shrink $\epsilon$.
-Full details can be found in the proofs in~\cite{sauer1991embedology}.
+Full details can be found in the proofs in~\citep{sauer1991embedology}.